fourtimes/Docker/Basic_commands.md

 # build the docker compose file
 docker compose up  --build

-# start the docker compose file using daemon mode
+# Restart the containers using the following command:
 docker compose up -d

-# down container
+# Stop the container(s) using the following command:
 docker compose down
 ```
 # Backup and Restore